Farah Pahlavi: Contributions to art and culture

+At the opening of the Roudaki Hall, with the Shah and British ballet master and choreographer Robert de Warren, 1967.

 From the beginning of her royal life, Farah took an active interest in promoting culture and the arts in Iran.
-Through her patronage, numerous organizations were created and fostered to further her ambition of bringing historical and contemporary Iranian Art to prominence both inside Iran and in the Western world.
+Through her patronage, numerous organizations were created and fostered to further her ambition of bringing historical and contemporary Iranian art to prominence both inside Iran and in the Western world.